pantheon-systems/documentation/source/_docs/mobile-redirection.md

 - A registered domain name with DNS hosted on [CloudFlare](https://www.cloudflare.com/a/sign-up).
 - Added the domain to your site's Live environment on Pantheon.
-- Configured mobile-ready pages, some themes already provide mobile stylesheets.
+- Configured mobile-ready pages; some themes already provide mobile stylesheets.

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>